 Categories

-The following slide and digital categories are open for competition during the year:
+The following digital categories are open for competition during the year:

 - Pictorial: The Pictorial category is an open category and may include any subject.
 All portions of the image, or combined images, must be the work of the entrant.